kohkimakimoto/BackgroundProcess/README.md

 ## TODO

-* Developing a command line tool to check the running process.
+* Developing a api to check the running process.
+* Developing a command line utilities.